 JAP-NANAK KAUR MAKKAR

 Currently I am Assistant Professor of English at the University of Kentucky, and formerly an ACLS Postdoctoral Fellow (2020-2022) at the same institution.
 I received a B.A.
 (Hons.) and an M.A. from the University of Toronto, and a P.h.D from the University of Virginia in 2018.
-My research examines the relationships between postcolonial fiction, poststructuralism, and the history of technology, three overlapping areas that I approach through an engagement with histories of colonialism and capitalism.
+My research examines the relationships between postcolonial fiction, poststructuralism and the history of technology, three overlapping areas that I approach through an engagement with histories of colonialism and capitalism.
 I have additional research interests in the history of critique, race and ethnicity studies, and Marxist approaches to literature.